Darkfrobozz/MathWisdom/Algebra/README.md

-Algebra is the study of manipulation of the equations and expressions.
+Algebra is the study of manipulation of constructs representing quantities.

 #todo
 - [x] Triangle inequality ✅ 2024-01-22